2000222/My_Self_Driving_Car/README.md

 Training model in the project is similar to the Nvidia model for self-driving cars.

-More work is necessary to train a more efficient model.
+More work is necessary to train a more efficient model, some great results can be seen in BiliBIli.